AdobeDocs/workfront.en/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/workfront-community.md

 ### Non-Authorized Support Contact with SSO Login {#non-authorized-support-contact-with-sso-login}

 If your company does use SSO, you must reach out to [!DNL Workfront] Customer Support via phone to request an account.
-If you are unable to submit a ticket or engage in live chat, contact your Authorized [!DNL Workfront] Customer Support contact.&nbsp;
+If you are unable to submit a ticket or engage in live chat, contact your Authorized [!DNL Workfront] Customer Support contact.

 If you already have an account set up within Ascent Training, you can use those same credentials to access the Community site (leave the subdomain blank in this case).